EduKru/An-Optimization-Portfolio-Decision-Science/README.md

 # An-Optimization-Portfolio

 A planning problem concerning an AGV-assisted picker routing in a single block ware-house is described.
 An algorithm is proposed which determines the picker and AGV routing, in order to solve the planning problem.
-Part of the algorithm is the ranking of order batches by a criterion.
-A suitable criterion is determined through tests with self-created problem instances.
-The effect of the increasing warehouse size (picking aisle number) on the CPU time for solving of the planning problems will be tested.
-The effect of the AGV fleet size, batch number, pick time and load time on the total tardiness of orders will be presented.
+Part of the algorithm is the ranking of order batches by a criterion...

 ## Warehousing